Last Updated on January 12, 2023

 2017- Diploma in Structural and Civil Engineering, MIT, Online

 2016 – Ridgefield High School, High School Diploma, Ridgefield, NJ

 2013-2017 Bachelor of Industrial Engineering, Louisana University, LA

 2012- Certification in Six Sigma Green Belt, American Society of Quality, Online

-What to Write in an Engineering Technician Resume Skills Section
+Engineering Technician Resume Skills

-In the engineering field, the significant emphasis is placed on specific technical skills, and rightly so, but employers also look for other skills, called soft skills.
+In the engineering field, significant emphasis is placed on specific technical skills, and rightly so, but employers also look for other skills, called soft skills.
 These are features or personality that indicate to your fit as a potential employee at the company.
 Include them into your summary, and your accomplishment statements.